 Capillary Specimen Collection

-Capillary specimens are collected on children.
-A sample volume of 100 µL is requested.
-Caution must be taken throughout the collection procedure to prevent environmental contamination of the specimens.
+Capillary specimens obtained via fingerstick are appropriate to collect from young children.
+A sample volume of 100 µL is requested, (2-3 drops) but analysis can be completed with lower volumes.
+Careful attention is required throughout the collection procedure to prevent environmental contamination of the specimens.
 Comprehensive and abbreviated procedures for capillary specimen collection are available from the lab.
-A kit (Kit #6) providing most of the supplies needed to collect 100 specimens is provided free of charge.
-Elevated blood lead results on capillary specimens should be confirmed using a venous specimen.
+A kit (Kit #6) providing most of the supplies needed to collect 100 specimens is available free of charge.
+Due to the contamination risk, elevated blood lead results on capillary specimens should be confirmed using a venous specimen.

 Venous Specimen Collection

-A venous specimen is the preferred specimen type due to the smaller risk of environmental contamination.
-Specimens should be collected in EDTA tubes following standard venous blood collection procedures.
-Heparin is also an acceptable anticoagulant.
+A venous specimen is the preferred specimen type due to the smaller risk of environmental contamination during collection.
+Specimens should be collected in EDTA (lavendar top) tubes following standard venous blood collection procedures.
+Heparin (green top) is also an acceptable anticoagulant.
 The lab does not typically provide supplies for collecting venous specimens.

 For information regarding appropriate medical and environmental follow-up for children with elevated blood lead levels, contact the Wisconsin Division of Public Health Childhood Lead Poisoning Prevention Program at 608-266-5817.

 For information regarding adult lead exposure, the Adult Blood Lead Epidemiology and Surveillance Program (ABLES), the Occupational Safety and Health Agency onsite occupational health/industrial hygiene consultation for small and medium sized businesses, and lead training and certification, contact Wisconsin Department of Health Services – Occupational Health Program at 608-266-1295.

 - Wisconsin Lead Information